justinleveck/code_quizzes/javascript/README.md

 2. Drop the spec file into the `spec` folder.

 3. Open `SpecRunner.html` in a browser of your choice.
-We recommend a recent version of (Chrome)[https://www.google.com/intl/en/chrome/browser/] or (Firefox)[http://www.mozilla.org/en-US/firefox/new/].
+We recommend a recent version of [Chrome](https://www.google.com/intl/en/chrome/browser/) or [Firefox](http://www.mozilla.org/en-US/firefox/new/).

    When you open this file, you should see that all the tests for the solution pass, and all the tests for the question fail.

 4. Open the question javascript file in a text-editor of your choosing.
-We recommend (Sublime Text)[http://www.sublimetext.com/].
+We recommend [Sublime Text](http://www.sublimetext.com/).

 5. Based on the instructions in the question file and the steps in the spec, fill in the code that causes all the tests to pass.